canonical/cloud-init/doc/sources/smartos/README.rst

 base64
 ------

-In order to provide a lossy format, all data except for:
+The following are excempt from base64 encoding, owing to the fact that they are provided by SmartOS:
  * root_authorized_keys
  * enable_motd_sys_info
  * iptables_disable

-This means that user-script and user-data as well as other values can be base64 encoded to provide a lossy format.
+This means that user-script and user-data as well as other values can be base64 encoded.
 Since Cloud-init can only guess as to whether or not something is truly base64 encoded, the following meta-data keys are hints as to whether or not to base64 decode something:
   * decode_base64: Except for excluded keys, attempt to base64 decode the values.
 If the value fails to decode properly, it will be returned in its text